-St. Francis Xavier’s Chapel was commissioned by the Orsettis and finished in 1710.
-Its front façade features the bust of Francesco Saverio, known historically as the ‘protector’ of missionaries and tourists.
-The chapel was largely abandoned during the time when the Villa Reale estate belonged to the state, and was returned to use by the princes of Capua, subsequently becoming the burial place for both the Bourbon-Capua and Pecci-Blunt families.
+The construction of St. Francis Xavier’s Chapel was commissioned by the Orsetti brothers and finished in 1710.
+Abandoned for a period during the 1800s, the building was returned to use by the princes of Capua, subsequently becoming the burial place for both the Bourbon-Capua and Pecci-Blunt families.

 The bust of the patron St. Francis Xavier (protector of missionaries) is featured on the front façade, above the main entrance door.
 A work by the Carrara sculptor Alessandro Lazzerini dominates the interior of the chapel – it had previously been rejected for display in the Marlia parish church on account of its large size.

 The imposing sepulchral monument (dedicated by the Bourbon princess Vittoria Augusta to her parents) shows her mother Penelope, accompanied by a representation of Charity and a cherub holding an unlit torch.